 This is where you can have one-to-one support from a Tenant Participation Officer, who will offer you help and assistance from setting up your Association to becoming involved in estate activities and community programmes.

 If you are an individual who would like to become more involved but don’t wish to join a Residents’ Association, there are a range of more flexible involvement options, including: mystery shopping, discussion and consultation groups, telephone panels and reading groups.
-For more information call your Tenant Participation Officer on 020 8583 4602.
+For more information call your Tenant Participation Officer.

 Other ways you can get involved